 With its main campus located on the shores of the Gulf of St. Lawrence, 300 km northeast of Quebec City, the Université du Québec à Rimouski is the northernmost university in Quebec.
-One of 10 Université du Québec schools across the province, UQAR boasts one of the largest campuses the network has to offer.
-The geology of Eastern Quebec heavily influences its research areas, such as its distinct focus on marine sciences.
+The geology of eastern Quebec heavily influences its research areas, including its distinct focus on marine sciences.
 UQAR’s internationally renowned oceanography program boasts a $10-million research ship, the Coriolis II.
-Students come from around the globe to study with noted scientists of aquaculture, nordic ecosystems and marine ecotoxicology.
-Also noteworthy is a regional development program, which analyzes the evolution of regional communities, and a program known as “nordicity,” which researches the changing landscape of the Far North.
-A unique biology program provides broad theoretical and practical training.
-A new business program in co-operatives offers students a local and global perspective on the role of co-operatives in community development.
-On the Lévis campus, directly across the St. Lawrence River from Quebec City, the most popular programs include nursing, administration and accounting.
-Nursing is also offered at service points in Rivière du Loup, Baie-Comeau and La Gaspésie.
+Students come from around the globe to study with noted scientists whose expertise covers a broad spectrum of ocean-related issues.